-In order to protect members of Lamar Electric Cooperative and its employees, no information of any kind will be released to anyone that is not listed on a members account.
+In order to protect members of Lamar Electric Cooperative and its employees effective immediately no information of any kind will be released to anyone that is not listed on a members account.
 Be it over the phone or in writing.

-When information is requested to be in writing, Lamar Electric must first obtain written permission from the person(s) listed on the account which shall include identifying information along with a signature.
+When information is requested to be in writing LEC must first obtain written permission from the person(s) listed on the account which shall include everything stated above along with a signature.
 A third party may also obtain this information if they can show power of attorney.

-In cases of death of a Lamar Electric member, family members may obtain this information if they can provide the co-op with a death certificate and if they can show they are the proper legal representative of the estate.
+In cases of death of a LEC member, family member may obtain this information if they can provide the coop with a death certificate and if they can show they are the proper legal representative of the estate.

-B. Other information will be provided, except that which is confidential or private, concerning individuals employed by the cooperative such as:
+B. Other information will be provided except that which is confidential or private concerning individuals employee by the cooperative such as: